champions4change361-dotcom/champions-for-change/replit.md

 This is a full-stack tournament bracket management application that allows users to create and manage single-elimination tournaments with interactive bracket visualization and real-time match updates.
 The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and in-memory storage as a fallback.

-**Status**: Fully functional with comprehensive Bubble database integration.
-System includes import functionality for 59+ sports, 30+ tournament formats, and track events.
-Features interactive bracket management with team name editing and complete tournament lifecycle management.
+**Status**: Fully functional with comprehensive Track & Field event management system.
+Features individual event leaderboards with time/distance/height scoring, metric/imperial measurements, team championship standings, and participant management with stakes tracking for throwing events.

 ## User Preferences